March 30, 2023

 Kilianski will also participate in a panel in the veterinary vaccines track later that day, Creating a streamlined approach to preventing pandemics that start at the animal level.
 This panel will discuss the One Health concept, which involves the intersection of environmental, animal, and human health drivers.
 Zoonotic pathogens such as the ones IAVI works on in our emerging infectious diseases program have a very tight association with various environmental elements, and Kilianski will outline considerations for vaccine development for these threats using the One Health lens.

-The full agenda for the World Vaccine Congress is available here.
+See the full agenda for the World Vaccine Congress.